GummyJum/MatlabRedis/README.md

 of those the former two packages are based on the Hiredis library and the third is a Matlab implementation of the Hiredis library interface.

-This project gives an object-like interface for Redis without any other requirement or setup other then matlab itself.
+This project implements an object-like interface for Redis without any other requirement or setup other then matlab itself.